IBM/optimize-procurement-and-inventory-with-ai/README.md

 of building and deploying a decision optimization model using UI-based modeling assistant.

 ## Create a web-application for the procurement manager to use
-Now that Joe has finished testing his decision optimization model, Joe deploys his decision optimization model created from the previous step to production.
-The input to the model is the demand generated from the SPSS model, and the SPSS model runs periodically to get the latest predicted demand.
-He builds a web-application that calls the deployed Decision Optimization model via API in order to help the store manager to optimize inventory and reduce cost based the demand prediction.
+Now that the Decision Optimization model has been made available, Joe creates a web-application.
+The input to the Decision Optimization model is the demand generated from the SPSS model, and the SPSS model runs periodically to get the latest predicted demand.
+The user can input their demand and plant cost and capacity, and get a result from the application.
+The result is the optimal plant strategy - which plant to order from, and the quantity of items to order from each plant in order to fullfil demand and minimize cost.

 Use the [Create a web-application to optimize plant selection based on cost and capacity](web-app/README.md) to see how to build a web-application that accesses a deployed decision optimization